fragcolor-xyz/shards-examples/tutorials/primer/manipulate-data.md

 ## Data types and values

-Data comes in many forms.
-These are called *data types*.
+Data comes in many forms and we call these forms *data types*.
 For example - *4* is a number and *"Hello there"* is a block of text, etc.

 While a data type is a description of the kind of data under consideration, a *value* is an actual data value.
 These are also called *literals*.
 So, *4* is a literal and its data type is numeric.

+Literals that are used frequently have their own names - like `nil`, `true`, `false`, etc. These are called named literals.

+Both data type names and literal names are reserved keywords - i.e., they're used by the programming language and programmer is not allowed to use these for naming new stuff in their code.

+!!! note
+    While declaring these named literals, you may choose to drop the `Const` keyword (implicit declaration) or use it (explicit declaration).
+Both methods are equivalent but explicit declaration is recommended.
+We'll dig more into these literals and how to use them in later sections.

 Types are important because they tell a shard or function what kind of data to expect/process.
 So if a shard receives a wrong data type it can immediately discard it and raise an error to the user to pass the correct data type.
 This helps in reducing runtime errors caused due to a shard or function trying to transform an incorrect data type.